Ratko Mladić: Indictment by the ICTY

 In July 2008, Serbian officials voiced concern that Mladić would order or had ordered his bodyguards to kill him to prevent him from being captured to face trial.

 Based on a March 2009 poll of the NGO Strategic Marketing for the television station B92, which involved 1,050 respondents, 14% of Serbia's citizens would reveal information that would lead to his arrest in exchange for €1 million, 21% did not have a determined attitude, and 65% would not divulge information for €1 million (the poll was conducted when the United States embassy issued a reward of €1.3 million for any information on Mladić).
 However, it was noted that the formulation of the question might have been a problem, as the polling samples which opted "No" included also those who would immediately report Mladić without payment, believing that payment in this case is immoral.
 Although preceding reports indicated that 47% supported the extradition, it was apparent that most of the population was against it.
-According to a poll conducted by the National Committee for Cooperation with the ICTY, 78% of those polled would not report Mladić to the authorities, with 40% believing that he is a hero.
+According to a poll conducted by the National Committee for Cooperation with the ICTY, 78% of those polled would not report Mladić to the authorities, with 40% believing that he was a hero.
 Only 34% said they would approve of Mladić's arrest.

 On 11 June 2009, a Bosnian television station broadcast videos of Mladić, filmed over the previous decade.
 The last video that was featured in the show 60 Minuta showed Mladić with two women, allegedly filmed in the winter of 2008.
 However, no evidence for this was given by television presenters.
 Serbia stated that it was "impossible" for the videos to have been filmed in 2008.
 Rasim Ljajić, Serbia's minister in charge of co-operation with the UN tribunal, confirmed that the footage was old and had already been handed over to the ICTY in March 2009.
 Ljajić claimed "the last known footage was taken eight years ago.
 The last time Mladić was in military premises was at the Krcmari army barracks near [the western Serbian town of] Valjevo on 1 June 2002."
 The previously unseen images show Mladić in various restaurants and apartments and at what appears to be military barracks in Serbia, almost always accompanied by his wife Bosa and son Darko.

 On 16 June 2010, Mladić's family filed a request to declare him dead, claiming he had been in poor health and absent for seven years.
 If the declaration had been approved Mladić's wife would have been able to collect a state pension and sell his property.
 At this time, Mladić was hiding in a house owned by his family.

-In October 2010, Serbia intensified the hunt by increasing the reward for Mladić's capture from €5 million to €10 million.
+In October 2010, Serbia increased the reward for Mladić's capture from €5 million to €10 million.